 Considering whether you can manage your expenses along with the burden of the loan EMI might seem like a no brainer, but many forget to consider whether they can still save.
 Saving and investing shouldn’t stop when you decide to go for a home loan.

 A home loan can last for a decade or more.
-If you don’t save, and invest, during that period you risk not having enough money for long term financial goals such as retirement which require a long saving period.
+If you don’t save, and invest, during that period you risk not having enough money for long term financial goals such aswhich require a long saving period.

 4. Do you have health insurance for yourself and your family?